Nonbacterial thrombotic endocarditis: Histopathology

 Grossly, vegetations form along lines of valve closure and are generally symmetric with a smooth or verrucoid (warty) texture.
 Histologically, lesions are composed of fibrin (eosinophilic) and platelets but, unlike bacterial etiologies, contain little evidence of PMNs, microorganisms or inflammation.

 Diagnosis

 Due to the non-invasive nature of NBTE, clinical examination may or may not reveal a new murmur.
 An embolic stroke may be the first feature to suggest diagnosis of NBTE.
-An echocardiograph may be used to further assess for valvular lesions.
+An echocardiogram is essential for visualization of the mass.